Webhooks Guide

 }

-The download_url is a signed URL that:
+The signed URL is:

-- Is valid for 24 hours
+- Valid for 24 hours

 - Allows direct download without authentication